tvanantwerp/tomvanantwerp.com/coding-questions/leetcode-008-string-to-integer-atoi.md

 ---
-title: 8.
+title: 008.
 String to Interger (atoi)
 description: Implement `atoi` which converts a string to an integer.
 tags:
-  - coding-questions
+  - Coding Questions
 layout: layouts/coding-questions.liquid
 ---